FahadR004/RISC-V-Simulator/README.md

 - Maximum 256 labels per program
 - Only a subset of the full RISC-V ISA is supported
 - No floating point instructions
+- Visual debugger requires Python 3 and a modern browser

 ---

 *Built for Pulse Code — CIS Community Hackathon*